AuHau/hyperline/README.md

 HyperLine
 =========

+**This is fork of the original plugin as it became not-maintained and which contains work of several members as well other improvements**

 **HyperLine is a status line plugin for [Hyper.app](https://hyper.is/)**.
 It shows you useful system information such as free memory, uptime and CPU usage.

 ![Screenshot](./screenshot.png)